JWK To PEM Converter

 - JWK

-- JSON Web Key, a JSON representation of cryptographic key material.
+- JSON Web Key, a JSON representation of public or private cryptographic key material.

 - JWKS

-- JSON Web Key Set, a JSON object that contains a
+- JSON Web Key Set, a JSON object with a

-- A binary ASN.1 encoding used inside PEM key files and many certificate-related formats.
+- A binary ASN.1 encoding used by many certificate and key formats.

 - PEM

-- Base64 text armor around DER bytes with header and footer labels.
+- Base64 text armor around DER bytes with a header and footer label.

 - SPKI